dickermoshe/dart_mappable_extras/README.md

-A small library with some utilities for handling JSON similarly to JavaScript Objects
+A small library with some extras for dart_mappable.

 # Untagged Unions